robertjd/okta.github.io/_source/_docs/api/resources/oauth2.md

 {% api_operation get /oauth2/*:authorizationServerId*/.well-known/openid-configuration %}

 This API endpoint returns OpenID Connect metadata that can be used by clients to programmatically configure their interactions with Okta.

-Custom scopes and custom claims aren't returned.
+> Note: Custom scopes and claims aren't returned.
+To see your Authorization Server's custom scopes, use the [Get All Scopes API](#get-all-scopes), and to see its custom claims use [Get All Claims API](#get-all-claims).

 This API doesn't require any authentication and returns a JSON object with the following structure.